Update Compression for Deep Neural Networks on the Edge: Experiments

 \subsection{Update compression for classification models}

 We evaluate update compression methods for two classification tasks.
 The first one uses the CIFAR10~\cite{krizhevsky2009learning, cifar10} dataset on a ResNet18~\cite{he2016deep} model and the second one classifies the MNIST~\cite{lecun1998gradient,mnist} dataset with a modified tiny-ResNet model.
+Since we are mainly concerned with the power- and bandwidth-constrained application, the CIFAR10 and MNIST datasets with low-resolution images are a good choice The tiny-Resnet architecture is composed of a feature extractor with three layers, each layer consists of a basic residual block and a classifier that include one fully connected layer.
+Similarly, the VGG-tiny architecture is comprised of a feature extractor that contains a sequence of convolutional layers with 16, 16, 32, and 64 outputs, each is followed by a max-pooling layer.
+Besides, one fully connected layer is on top of them.
 For both tasks we use a proportion $p$ of the training set as $D_1$ and the whole training set as $D_2$.
 The model is initially trained with $D_1$ and then updated using $D_2$ with various update methods.
 We then test the updated model with the testing set and report its accuracy against the update size.
 The proportion for $D_1$ is $p=0.2$ for the CIFAR10 experiment and $p=0.02$ for MNIST, as MNIST is a much easier dataset and a higher $p$ would make the accuracy gap between the initial model and the refined model too small for the experiment.
 The initial test accuracy of the model trained with $D_1$ is 77.5\% for ResNet18 on CIFAR10 and 95.5\% for tiny-ResNet on MNIST.
 The results of this experiment is shown in Fig.~\ref{fig:classification}.
 Note that in this experiment the purpose is not to push the test accuracy as high as possible, but to compare the updating efficiency among different methods, \ie, achieving high accuracy with a small update size.

 Fig.~\ref{fig:resnet18} shows that KA has the highest accuracy for update size below 2\%, while ML performs best with update size between 2\% to 5\%.
 The curves of RM and LRU are much more to the right hand side than KA's, which means in order to achieve the same accuracy, RM and LRU requires 2 to 3 times larger update packages than KA.
 The low rank approximation nature of ML makes it deteriorates quickly when update size shrinks below 1\%.
 On the other hand, KA is much more robust for small update size thanks to its augmentation mechanism.
 For the compression method FP, its accuracy at update size 20\% is just similar to that of KA at update size 1\%.
 Results in Fig.~\ref{fig:resnet-tiny} tell a similar story where KA has the highest accuracy for the smallest update, closely followed by ML.
 In contrast, it takes RM and LRU at least twice as big an update size as KA's for the same accuracy.